inscight/inscight/docs/press_release.rst

 Furthermore, we are are always looking to supplement our current repertoire of hosts and special guests.
-So if you would like to contribute to inSCIght or have something interesting to present on a show, feel free to email us at info_AT_inscight.org!
-We'd love to have you join the conversation.
+So if you would like to contribute to inSCIght or have something interesting to present on a show, feel free to email us at info_AT_inscight.org.
+We'd love to have you join the conversation!

 The inSCIght podcast is a co-production of Enthought, Software Carpentry, and The Hacker Within.